-I don’t think so.
+NO, I DON’T THINK OR FEEL SO.
 But, whenever I see my sticker studded motorcycle and think about all the places it took me and the LEGENDS I met because of these journeys, it makes me feel like one.
 I am the First Indian to ride ALONE AROUND THE WORLD on my motorcycle, aptly christened as PUSHPAK, a vehicle that takes you to any place you wish.
-It is an Andhra registered (AP 31 AM 0419) Yellow Hero Honda Karizma.
+It is an Andhra-registered (AP 31 AM 0419) Yellow Hero Honda Karizma.

 Before we relive my journeys, let’s first meet the LEGENDS I met because of my motorcycle.